Content in this guide

-Each of the pillars is worth a certain “weight” in its contribution to BEE compliance.
-The pillars are weighted as follows:
+Each of the pillars is worth a certain ‘weight’ in its contribution to B-BBEE compliance.
+The pillars contribute to overall compliance as follows:

 It is important to understand the requirements of each pillar.

-When determining the level of black ownership, a business scores points for the
+When determining the level of black ownership, a business will score points based on the

 - The current net value of their shares